 Don’t want to watch?
 Here’s what I said in the video

-Hello, everyone.
-Welcome to your money Q&A question of the day.
+Hello, everyone, and welcome to your “2-Minute Money Manager.”
 I’m your host, Stacy Johnson, and this question’s brought to you by MoneyTalksNews.com, serving up the best in personal finance news and advice since 1991.

-Here’s our question of the day: It’s from Margaret.
-Margaret says:
+Here’s our question of the day: It’s from Margaret:

 “My husband and I are over 65 and get an additional deduction on our taxes currently.
 We have not been able to find out if that will still apply with the new tax law.
 What can you tell us about this?”

-Before I answer this question: Remember when they were passing the new tax law, and they said, “Oh my gosh, we’re going to simplify taxes.
+Remember when they were passing the tax reform law, and they said, “Oh my gosh, we’re going to simplify taxes.
 You’re going to be able to put your taxes on a postcard and send them in.
 It’s going to be so easy.”